rankingdigitalrights/index2018/app/report/security-uncertainty/index.md

 The 2018 Index data revealed the following trends:

 - **Few companies communicate their policies for handling data breaches.** Most companies failed to provide any information at all about how they respond to data breaches **[(P15)](/index2018/indicators/p15)**.
-While two of 22 companies—**[Apple](/index2018/companies/apple)** and **[Vodafone](/index2018/companies/vodafone)**—improved, and Vodafone was the only company to receive a full score on that indicator, most companies still failed to disclose even basic information about what procedures they have in place to respond to data breaches in the event that such incidents occur (see Section 4.2).
+While two of 22 companies—**[Apple](/index2018/companies/apple)** and **[Vodafone](/index2018/companies/vodafone)**—improved, and Vodafone was the only company to receive a full score on that indicator, most companies still failed to disclose even basic information about what procedures they have in place to respond to data breaches in the event that such incidents occur (see [Section 4.2](#section-42)).

 - **Companies do not communicate enough information about security oversight practices.** Data showed that companies lacked transparency about their security oversight procedures, including whether they limit employee access to user information.
-While all companies tended to disclose some information about their oversight procedures, most still fell short of clearly communicating to users what steps they take to keep their information secure **[(P13)](/index2018/indicators/P13)** (see Section 4.3).
+While all companies tended to disclose some information about their oversight procedures, most still fell short of clearly communicating to users what steps they take to keep their information secure **[(P13)](/index2018/indicators/P13)** (see [Section 4.3](#section-43).

-- Nonetheless, five companies—**[Airtel India (Bharti Airtel)](/index2018/companies/bhartiairtel), [Celcom (Axiata)](/index2018/companies/axiata), [Etisalat UAE](/index2018/companies/etisalat), [Orange France](/index2018/companies/orange),** and **[Tencent](/index2018/companies/tencent)**—improved their disclosure of security oversight policies and practices **[(P13)](/index2018/indicators/p13)**.
+Nonetheless, five companies—**[Airtel India (Bharti Airtel)](/index2018/companies/bhartiairtel), [Celcom (Axiata)](/index2018/companies/axiata), [Etisalat UAE](/index2018/companies/etisalat), [Orange France](/index2018/companies/orange),** and **[Tencent](/index2018/companies/tencent)**—improved their disclosure of security oversight policies and practices **[(P13)](/index2018/indicators/p13)**.
 Celcom (Axiata) and Orange France both made clearer commitments to conduct security audits, and Airtel India (Bharti Airtel) and Etisalat UAE published more detailed information about steps they take to limit and monitor employee access to user information.
 Tencent also clarified how the company limits employee access to WeChat user information, though it did not disclose any mechanisms in place to ensure these policies are enforced.

 - **Companies lacked clarity about how they handle security vulnerabilities.** While internet and mobile ecosystem companies were more transparent than telecommunications companies about their processes for addressing security vulnerabilities, all companies lacked clarity about their policies and processes **[(P14)](/index2018/indicators/p14)**.
 No company made any improvements to their disclosure of their approaches to dealing with security vulnerabilities in the 2018 Index (see [Section 4.4](/index2018/report/security-uncertainty#section-44)).